studerw/td-ameritrade-client/README.md

 * All non 200 HTTP responses throw unchecked `RuntimeExceptions` since there is no way for the API to recover.

-* Responses that are completely empty but should have returned a full json body throw a `RunTimeException` also.
+* Responses that are completely empty but should have returned a full json body throw a `RunTimeException` as well.

 * If there is an error parsing the JSON into a Java pojo, the `RuntimeException` wrapping the `IOException` from Jackson will be thrown.